Tips for Travel With a Severe Allergy

 Before You Travel

 Contact the airlines ahead of time.
 When you book your flight, tell the airline and ask about its policies.

-For instance, if your child is allergic to peanuts, are those served during the flight?
-If so, are there zones on the plane for people who won't be eating peanuts?
+For instance, if your child is allergic to peanuts, find out if they’ll be served during the flight.
+If so, are there zones on the plane for people who don't eat peanuts?
 Or if your child is allergic to pet dander, will there be pets flying with passengers?

-Fly early.
-Allergen levels tend to be lowest early in the day because most airlines clean their planes at the end of the business day.
-So select a morning or first flight out when possible.
+Book an early flight.
+Allergen levels tend to be lowest in the morning because most airlines clean their planes at the end of the business day.
+Aim for the first flight you can make.

-Plan to bring your own food.
+Pack your own food.
 That's the best way for you to know exactly what's in it and how it was prepared.
-For example, even if an airline doesn't serve peanuts, the meals they serve may be prepared in kitchens where peanut products are also prepared.
+For example, even if an airline doesn't serve peanuts, the meals they serve may be prepared in kitchens along with peanut products.

-Contact your hotel before your stay.
-If your child has food allergies, find a hotel that offers rooms with kitchens.
-With a kitchen available, you won't have to eat all of your family meals in restaurants.
+Contact your hotel.
+If your child has food allergies, book a hotel that offers rooms with kitchens.
+That way you won't have to eat all of your meals in restaurants.

-If your child is sensitive to dust mites, you might consider bringing your own mattress covers.
-If your child is allergic to mold, ask for a room far from any swimming pools.
+If your child has a problem with dust mites, you might bring your own mattress covers.
+If she’s allergic to mold, ask for a room far away from the pool.

 Talk to your hosts.
-Staying with friends or relatives?
-Tell them ahead of time about your child's allergies.
-Then they will know not to offer your child foods that include any of his or her allergy triggers.
-Of course, if your child is allergic to cats or dogs, you should avoid staying with friends or relatives who have pets.
+If you plan to stay with friends or relatives, tell them about your child's allergies ahead of time.
+They’ll know not to offer foods that include her triggers.
+If your child is allergic to cats or dogs, don’t stay with friends or relatives who have pets.

-Locate the closest hospital.
-You probably won't need it, but it may make you feel better to have the name and address of the hospital closest to where you are staying.
+Check the map.
+You probably won't need it, but it may make you feel better to have the name and address of the nearest hospital.